JoyZadan/html-css-portfolio-project/README.md

 * Provide information about the best use cases of VR and AR for training
 * Sell the company's advisory, VR and AR development services to relevant markets
 * Become the leading source of insightful and unbiased information about the pros and cons of adapting VR and AR for workforce training

+## User Experience (UX)
 ### User Stories

 #### First Time Visitor Goals
-* As a First Time Visitor, I want to immediately understand what the website is all about.
+* As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Train in XR.
 * As a First Time Visitor, I want to be able to easily navigate around the website to find the information I'm looking for.
 * As a First Time Visitor, I want to know that the company, Train in XR, has the experience, capability and credibility to provide the services they offer by being able to easily find information about other companies they are already working with.
 * As a First Time Visitor, I want to be able to see testimonials from their clients.